SCiarella/TLS_ML_exploration/README.md

 The first step of the procedure consists in collecting the relevant input features for the different pairs of states.
 In this example, I use one of the collections of IS pairs that I discussed in the [paper](https://www.nature.com/articles/s41467-023-39948-7), which is stored on Zenodo at [TLS_input_data_Ciarella_et_al_2023](https://zenodo.org/record/8026630).
-The database contains pairs of configurations already preprocessed in order to have the following structure:
+The dataframes contain pairs of configurations already preprocessed in order to have the following structure:

 |              |feature 1| feature 2| ... | feature $N_f$ |
 |--------------|---------|----------|-----|---------------|